-Back in May we heard that Apple and Nokia had settled their patent dispute.
+Back in May, we heard that Apple and Nokia had settled their patent dispute.
 When the deal was reached between the two companies, no details on the settlement were published.

-Nokia revealed that it has received a payment of €1.7 billion (about $2 billion) from Apple, you can see a statement from the company below.
+Nokia revealed that it has received a payment of €1.7 billion (about $2 billion) from Apple.
+You can see a statement from the company below.

 Second, we got a substantial upfront cash payment of €1.7 billion from Apple, strengthening further our cash position.
-As said earlier, our plans is to provide more details on the intended use of cash in conjunction with our Q3 earnings.
+As said earlier, our plan is to provide more details on the intended use of cash in conjunction with our Q3 earnings.

 Nokia Technologies led the way, with sales up 90% versus the same period last year.
 That was largely, but not completely, driven by our recently-announced agreement with Apple; and you can also see the impact of that agreement in our cash position.